 The Deep Lock Quarry park runs right next to the Towpath Trail, however, no bikes are permitted on the Quarry Trail.

 Virginia Kendall State Park Historic District aka The Ledges

 Southeast of Deep Lock Quarry is The Ledges.
-Oh my, this was my favorite of the favorites.
+This was my favorite of the favorites.
 If you’re looking for a place to wow the kids or overseas visitors, I would take them here.
 The little ones were sleeping so my husband stayed back and Jackson and I did a shortened version of the trail.
 So worth it!
 The Civilian Conservation Corp did much of the works here in the 1930s and the way they made things blend into nature- I swooned over this sandstone staircase.

 Kids (and adults) will love exploring the moss-covered rocks and ancient rock formations.
 I felt transported to somewhere mysterious like Angkor Wat, the jungles of far-off lands seemingly placed in Northeast Ohio.

 Ok, so this is technically three areas, not one, but they are all within a short drive.

 We began our first day at the Boston Store Visitor Center.
 The Center will provide you with a park map, Rangers are on staff to answer questions, and they have a small display on some of the Ohio-Erie Canal history (a better one is at the Canal Observation Center).
 From the Boston Store to Blue Hen Falls is a short drive and the Blue Hen Falls hike is less than one mile.
 This trail is hilly and unpaved, but you could do it with a jogging-type stroller.
 I saw a woman push her son in a wheelchair (you go, momma).